Packjackisback/packjackisback.github.io/contact.md

 Hopefully I'll have updated this recently, but the last update was from July 7th, 2024.
 Both the 2 APs and the 1450 sat were in freshman year, and my GPAs were hurt from Junior High classes.

-Also, I am at 80+ mph with good secondary pitches.

 :)